Open school data

 Six case studies on Asia and the Pacific

 In October 2018, six case studies on open data projects conducted across the Asia Pacific region were published.
 These studies focus on country-specific uses of primary and secondary school report cards (both government-led and citizen-led) to create a more transparent and accountable education system.
-They analyze variables such as the type of data made available, the level of data accessibility and its use by different stakeholders and also drew from a survey of some 250 school-level in each case-country, to understand how users of school data currently interact with various school report card initiatives.
+They analyze variables such as the type of data made available, the level of data accessibility and its use by different stakeholders and also drew from a survey of some 250 school-level actors in each case-country, to understand how users of school data currently interact with various school report card initiatives.

 Two regional states of the art reports